PLAN YOUR TRIP

 It is also evident from this data that those who live in the UK enjoy travelling within their own country.
 48% of people in the UK took a city break in the last 12 months, making city breaks the nation’s favourite holiday.

 31% of tourism receipts are accounted for by the EU.

 Tourism and travel spending grew 3.9% in 2018, in comparison to the global economic growth of 3.2%.

 The tourism industry accounts for 3.8% of the total turnover.

-Travel and tourism contributed 782 billion euros to GDP in 2018 for the European economy.
+This industry contributed 782 billion euros to GDP in 2018 for the EU economy.

 Tourism Revenue by Country

 How much revenue does tourism generate in Europe?
 The industry contributed 782 billion euros to GDP in 2018 for the EU economy.
 It is the third-largest socio-economic activity in the EU and a significant contributor to the EU’s GDP and employment.
 France provides the largest revenue for international tourist receipts with 69,894.00 million (US $).